 Not all men or women lose their hair simply because of the hormone testosterone.
-So, how exactly is it responsible for hair loss in both men and women, and is it even responsible?
+So, how exactly is it responsible for hair loss in both men and women and is it even responsible?

 What is Testosterone?

-High levels of the hormone testosterone also come with health benefits for males, for instance, a lower risk of a heart attack.
+High levels of the hormone testosterone also come with health benefits for males.
+For instance, a lower risk of a heart attack.
 But, on the other hand, it can also increase risk-taking behaviour in both males and females.